Bovada, an offshore betting website, has been banned from Michigan after weeks of being ordered to cease and desist by the state’s regulator.

 Bovada violated the Michigan Gaming Control and Revenue Act and the Lawful Internet Gaming Act as well as multiple sections of Michigan penal codes, according to the regulator.

-Chris Cylke (SVP, Government Relations, American Gaming Association) said in an email to iGaming Business that successful enforcement actions taken by Michigan and Colorado against Bovada “proves states can fight back and are blueprints to other states”.
+Chris Cylke (SVP, Government Relations, American Gaming Association) said in an email to iGaming Business that successful enforcement actions taken by Michigan and Colorado against Bovada “shows states can fight back and are blueprints to other states”.

-Cylke said, “The department of justice should also be using its power to help fight illegal gambling.
+Cylke said, “But the states shouldn’t have to fight this alone.
+The department of justice should also be using its power to help the fight against gambling that is illegal.
 Congress has made it a priority for the department.”

 Connecticut Joins Club